DGAP-Public Voting Rights: Marenave Schiffahrts AG (english) () | aktiencheck.de

 3. Details of person subject to the notification obligation

-Name: City and country of registered office: Ernst Russ AG Hamburg Germany
+Name: City and country of registered office: Debeka Lebensversicherungsverein auf Koblenz am Rhein Gegenseitigkeit Sitz Koblenz am Rhein Germany

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.